mviereck/x11docker/README.md

 Have a look at 'x11docker --help' to see all options.

 Example: Run wine and playonlinux on xfce desktop in a sandbox in a Xephyr window, sharing a home folder to preserve settings and wine installations:
-   - x11docker -x --sudouser --home --desktop -- x11docker/xfce-wine-playonlinux start
+   - x11docker --xephyr --sudouser --home --desktop x11docker/xfce-wine-playonlinux start

+Example: Run playonlinux in a sandbox in an xpra window, sharing a home folder to preserve settings and installations:
+   - x11docker --xpra --sudouser --home --desktop x11docker/xfce-wine-playonlinux playonlinux

+ #ToDo
+  - improve --virtualgl performance
+  - improve --virtualgl security with --xpra and --xephyr
+  - use tcp instead of xsocket with option --gpu to avoid some rendering issues (does not work with docker recently)
+  - avoid xclip errors with empty clipboard